MMV-Lab/im2im-paper/manuscript.md

 ![Comparing 3D semantic segmentation and 3D instance segmentation results on confocal microscopy images of fibrillarin (showing a middle Z-slice of a 3D stack).
 From left to right: raw fibrillarin image, semantic segmentation, instance segmentation, instance ground truth, a reference images with all the channels (DNA dye in cyan, membrane dye in magenta, and fibrillarin in white) to show all the neighering cells.](images/semantic_seg3d.png){#fig:3dseg width="75%"}

-### Unsupervised semantic segmentation of intracelluar structures from 2D/3D confocal microscopy images
+### Unsupervised semantic segmentation of intracellular structures from 2D/3D confocal microscopy images

 Large amounts of high-quality segmentation ground truth is not always available, or may require endless effort to collect for a segmentation task.
 CycleGAN-based methods have opened up a new avenue for segmentation without the need for pixel-wise ground truth [@doi:10.1038/s42256-019-0096-2].
 In this subsection, we demonstrate an unsupervised learning-based segmentation method on four examples: 2D tight-junction (via ZO1) segmentation from 2D FP-tagged ZO1 images (max-projected from 3D stacks), and segmentation of nuclei, mitochondria, and golgi from 3D confocal microscopy images.